 Leon – Possibly my favourite place for a healthy quick lunch with a wide choice of gluten free options such as felafel served with rice and slaw is my favourite.
 Clear and well displayed allergy labelling.
 They even have a kid’s menu.
 Branches located all over London and expanding.
 Can be found landside at Heathrow T3 and also King’s Cross for any Eurostar travellers. £

 Itsu – A chain of good sushi restaurants located all over London and even airside at Heathrow T5.
 Itsu offer a good range of gluten free options which are shown on their website here.
 They do not offer gluten free soy sauce but this may change in the future, so do ask. £

 Wahaca – Chain of Mexican restaurants set up by a former Masterchef winner.
-No dedicated gluten free menu but waiters are (normally) very clued up and there are plenty of gluten free options.
+There is a gluten free menu, waiters are (normally) very clued up and there are plenty of gluten free options.
 There is one branch located near to Trafalgar Square/Covent Garden and Olympic Park visitors can get their taco fix in the Wahaca at the Westfield shopping mall, Stratford. ££

 Zizzi, Carluccio’s and Bella Italia – Three Italian chain restaurants which are easily found all over London.
 All three offer gluten free pasta, Carluccio’s providing a laminated gluten free menu.
 Bella Italia additionally offers gluten free pizza. ££